d-fact/eval-runner-docker/README.md

 #### Slicing Results
 `grok_run/grok_results` is the directory for slicing results.
-They should be same with results in `data/slicing-results` in this repo.
+They should be same with results in `data/slicing-results` in this repository.

 E.g., `_data/grok_run/grok_results/` should contain the same set of commits with file `data/slicing-results/CSV-159--b230a6f5-7310e5c6.all`